 Even by sharing this I feel humbled, and some of you might think that this is not even a big deal.
 It's just a hangover.
 For me it's been a huge lesson this weekend.
 I love my friends so much, and I do love myself.
 I love taking care of myself and my body, I want to show up for myself all the time.
 All day every day.
 I want to nourish my body, I want to workout because I deserve it and so does my body.
 I am here to be a light for myself and for others, but I will also fuck things up.
 I am real, there is nothing perfect about me, I am perfectly imperfect.

-So even when feeling super low and by beating myself up, I want to be a friend for myself.
-That friend that tells you the truth, yes you did not make the best choices, but you are OK and it's OK to no be OK.
+When I feel low, and when I know I made a mistake, I now invite compassion for myself, I want to be a friend for myself.
+A friend that tells you the truth, yes you did not make the best choices, but you are OK and it's OK to no be OK.
 Breathe and relax.

 I bow to the teacher within me, and I fully surrender to all the lessons I am suppose to get.
 Life is one tricky journey, but also so beautiful at the same time.
 We are all in the beautiful mess together, you can become your own best friend or your worst enemy.
 How are you showing up for you, is there anything you want to do better?

 PS.
 Before you go, grab your FREE Manifestation Journal HERE